zentala/game_player_nick_finder/README.md

 ### Intallation and Deamonizing Application on Server
 1) Follow all steps for local installation and startup.
 Verify that the application is running at http://localhost:8000/.
 2) Copy `ecosystem.config.js.manage` or `ecosystem.config.js.wsgi` (recommended) into `ecosystem.config.js` and adjust paths in the configuration file.
 3) Daemonize the server using the command `pm2 start ecosystem.config.js`.
 Ensure you have PM2 installed.
-If not, you can install it using the command `npm install pm2 -g`.
+If not, you can install it using the command `pnpm add -g pm2`.
 4) Configure the nginx server to handle requests under a specific domain and add an SSL Certificate.
 You can use Let's Encrypt for a free SSL certificate.
 Keep in mind that nginx configuration may vary depending on your operating system and specific requirements.

 ### Options in manage.py